Skip to main content

 Know before you go

-- The market is every Wednesday year round.
+• The market is every Wednesday year-round.

 The Morzine market falls roughly into two categories sellers & resellers / merchants & farmers.

-Our 3 favourite farm stalls at Morzine market in the orders that we visit them are
+Our favourite farm stalls at Morzine market

 Other specialists worth a mention

-5. The fisherman from Lake Geneva (Lac Leman), the price might be high however that is what you pay for fish caught directly from such a clean and sustainably used source.
+Labelled 5 on the photo.
+The fisherman from Lake Geneva (Lac Leman), the price might be high however that is what you pay for fish caught directly from such a clean and sustainably used source.

-6. Chez Paul has been making traditional produce such as saucisson all his life and selling it here too.
+Labelled 6 on the photo.
+Chez Paul has been making traditional produce such as saucisson all his life and selling it here too.
 A nice chap to support, expensive however for a justified reason of great local produce.

 Resellers/merchants